All Episodes

 Thanks for having me on, Sean.

-All right, so I read your piece at Town Hall.
+All right, so I read your piece at Town Hall, Clinton Body Count or Left Wing Conspiracy, Three With Ties to the DNC Mysteriously Dies.

 So what's happening beyond Seth Rich?

-Um, yeah, there's a couple other uh people with ties to the DNC who also showed up uh uh in dead under odd circumstances.
+Yeah, there's a couple other people with ties to the DNC who also showed up dead under odd circumstances.

-You know, one was a former uh head uh leader at the UN, and uh the other one was uh young guy who was a process server who was serving the DNC with uh complaint from Bernie Sanders supporters.
+You know, one was a former head leader at the UN, and the other one was a young guy who was a process server who was serving the DNC with a complaint from Bernie Sanders supporters.

-And um they both um died from medical reasons, but the medical reasons just seemed a little bit odd.
+And they both died from medical reasons, but the medical reasons just seemed a little bit odd.

-And you know, as I I'm a former prosecutor, and so when I see things like that, I just feel like we need to uh investigate them and look at them thoroughly and not just you know say what Snope says, you know, this is false, you know.
+And, you know, I'm a former prosecutor, and so when I see things like that, I just feel like we need to investigate them and look at them thoroughly and not just, you know, say what Snope says.

-The police haven't even finished their uh investigations in all three of these uh these misinteresting, uh I don't you know curious deaths.
+You know, the police haven't even finished their investigations in all three of these interesting, I don't, you know, curious deaths.

-I don't know and nobody can make any conclusions until the police So Seth Seth was twenty seven.
+I don't know, and nobody can make any conclusions until the police.

 You know, I tried to find his age and I couldn't, but he looks pretty young.